The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 Step 3.
 What to do in case of refusal

-In case of refusal, you need to contact a higher authority (regional Bureau, and then to the federal one).
-In exceptional cases, they draw up a statement of claim in an attempt to protect their rights in court.
+In case of refusal, you must contact a higher authority (the regional Bureau, and then the federal one).
+IN exceptional cases draw up a statement of claim in an attempt to protect their rights in court.

-If we talk about how the VTEC is carried out, how the commission that registers a patient for disability works, in general terms, the procedure is almost always the same.
-However, there are also features that depend on the specifics of the groups of some patients.
+If we talk about how VTEC is carried out, how the commission that registers a patient for disability works, in general outline, the procedure is almost always the same.
+However, there are also features that depend on the specific groups of some patients.

-children takes place necessarily in the presence of a parent (or a foster parent, guardian); for a schoolchild or student, a certificate and a reference from the place of study are required
+children must take place in the presence of a parent (or adoptive parent, guardian); for a schoolchild or student in mandatory a certificate and characteristics from the place of study are presented

-pensioners first you need to go to your local therapist, who will definitely send you for an additional examination, after which he will write out a referral; in case of a positive decision, the pensioner must go to the Pension Fund, submit documents in order to apply for an increase in pension and / or additional benefits
+pensioners first you need to go to your local physician, who will definitely send you for additional examination, after which he will write out a referral; in case of a positive decision, the pensioner must go to the Pension Fund and submit documents to formalize an increase in pension and/or additional benefits

-with heart attack and/or cancer can be sent to the ITU no earlier than 4 months after the official diagnosis
+with heart attack and/or oncology may be referred for an ITU no earlier than 4 months after the official diagnosis

 with vision problems the referral must be issued by the ophthalmologist who treats the patient

-7 rules for how to behave in ITU
+7 rules on how to behave at ITU

-The patient needs to immediately understand: a specific decision is made by specific people, therefore, the presence of certain documents does not always guarantee the assignment of a degree of disability (with the exception of obvious cases of severe health disorders that require registration of 1st degree).
+The patient needs to immediately understand: specific decisions are made by specific people, therefore the presence of certain documents does not always guarantee the assignment of a degree of disability (except in obvious cases severe violations health, which require registration of 1st degree).

-Therefore, even before visiting the disability commission of the VTEK, one should have a good idea of how it goes, how to better tune in the psychological sense, what questions can be asked.
-Here are 7 useful tips that will surely help you understand the features of this procedure:
+Therefore, even before visiting the VTEC disability commission, you should have a good idea of how it goes, how best to tune in psychologically, and what questions can be asked.
+Here are 7 useful tips, which will certainly help you understand the features of this procedure:

-2. Another important rule is that the patient should not clearly demonstrate their material interest in the decision of the commission.
+2. Another important rule– to the patient You should not clearly demonstrate your financial interest in the commission's decision.
 It is clear that assistance from the state is the main purpose of visiting VTEK.
-However, members of the commission should not get the impression that they are facing a fairly healthy person with minor disabilities who simply wants to receive benefits and other types of support without sufficient grounds.
+However, the members of the commission should not get the impression that there is quite a lot in front of them. healthy man With minor violations who simply wants to apply for benefits and other types of support without sufficient grounds.

-3. The tone of communication with members of the commission should be neutral, correct, polite enough but not too warm.
-Familiarity, "kinship", familiarity are not allowed, as this can be negatively regarded as an attempt to influence the decision.
+3. The tone of communication with members of the commission should be neutral, correct, and fairly polite, but not too warm.
+Familiarity, “kinship,” and familiarity are not allowed, since this may be negatively regarded as an attempt to influence the decision.

-4. It is better for the patient to look quite modest- for example, girls do not need to wear bright makeup or dress too attractively, as they are used to in everyday life.
-The external image of a person should not attract attention, let alone make a dubious impression.
+4. It is better for the patient to look quite modest– for example, girls do not need to wear bright makeup or dress too attractively, as they are used to in Everyday life.
+The external image of a person should not attract attention, much less make a dubious impression.

-5. However, appearance must be impeccable- neat, tidy, clothes without specks of dirt, protruding threads, seams, clean.
-In addition, it should be borne in mind that a person may be asked to partially undress - for example, in case of diseases of the spine, bones, the back or feet are examined, etc.
+5. At the same time appearance must be impeccable– neat, neat, clothes without specks of dirt, protruding threads, seams, clean.
+In addition, it is worth keeping in mind that a person may be asked to partially undress - for example, in case of diseases of the spine, bones, the back or feet are examined, etc.

-6. Do not be too active, ask questions, the answers to which you can find out on your own (in a medical institution, in open Internet sources, brochures, etc.).
-An aggressive tone, threats, phrases like “I will complain”, etc. are excluded.
-It is important to understand that there will not be a second chance to make a first impression.
-This is a very important rule of how the commission of the VTEK for disability passes.
+6. Don't be too active or ask questions, the answers to which you can find out yourself (in medical institution, in open Internet sources, brochures, etc.).
+Aggressive tone, threats, phrases like “I will complain”, etc. are excluded.
+It is important to understand that there will be no second chance to make a first impression.
+This is a very important rule of how the VTEC disability commission proceeds.

-7. On the other side, it is important to be prepared for uncomfortable questions from any member of the committee.
-Some phrases may seem incorrect because they will be too personal, but it is better to immediately tune in and pass the test with restraint, and communicate correctly.
-The patient must show their interest in recovery, as well as the fact that he carefully monitors his health - for example, he keeps a diary of pressure readings, takes medication regularly and follows all other doctor's orders.
+7. On the other side, it's important to be prepared for uncomfortable questions from any member of the commission.
+Some phrases may seem incorrect because they will be too personal, but it is better to immediately tune in to this and pass the test with restraint and communicate correctly.
+The patient must show his interest in recovery, as well as the fact that he carefully monitors his health - for example, he keeps a diary recording blood pressure readings, regularly takes medications and follows all other doctor’s orders.

-Doctors in most cases are negative about the fact that a person is trying to self-medicate.
-Therefore, even if you use folk remedies, you should not talk about it - the information will not be perceived as a fact that the patient cares about his health.
+Doctors in most cases have a negative attitude when a person tries to self-medicate.
+Therefore, even if you use folk remedies, there is no point in talking about this - the information will not be perceived as a fact of the patient’s concern for his health.

-Many people have to deal with harmful and / or dangerous working conditions while performing their work duties.
-Sooner or later, this can lead to the development of chronic diseases.
-It is these people who are usually sent to VTEK.
-The decoding of this term is a medical and labor expert commission.
+Many people have to deal with harmful and/or hazardous conditions labor.
+Sooner or later this can lead to the development of chronic diseases.
+These are the people who are usually sent to VTEC.
+The definition of this term is a medical labor expert commission.

 What does VTEK do?

-1. Determination of the degree of suitability of the patient to perform a particular job.
+1. Determining the patient's fitness to perform a particular job.

-4. Determination of the relationship of a developed chronic disease with professional activity.
+4. Determining the relationship between a developed chronic disease and professional activity.

 Referral to VTEC is carried out at the request of the patient himself, his employer or at the initiative of the attending physician.